Almost all orbits of the Collatz map attain almost bounded values: Reduction to fine scale mixing of the -Syracuse offset map

 which by \eqref{mon} and \eqref{fn-bound} implies that

 or equivalently

 Also, from \eqref{s-iter} we also have that

 and so $M$ is constrained to a single residue class modulo $2^{a_{[1,m_0]}+1}$.
 In \eqref{cn-def} we are also constraining $M$ to a single residue class modulo $3^{n-m_0}$; by the Chinese remainder theorem, these constraints can be combined into a single residue class modulo $2^{a_{[1,m_0]}+1} 3^{n-m_0}$.
-If $2^{a_{[1,m_0]}} \leq x^{0.5}$ (say), then the modulus here is much less than the lower bound on $M$ in \eqref{chan}, and the contribution of the tuple $(a_1,\dots,a_{m_0})$ to $c_n(X)$ can then be bounded using the integral test by
+Note from the integral test that